OgreCodes/DjangoPython3.Docker/README.md

 **Note:** *Careful when uncommenting those lines, YML is very picky about indent levels.*

-Next, edit `settings.py` (likely `code/<projectname>/<projectname>/settings.py`) and paste the following in place of the existing `DATABASES` section, using the user password you set above.
-If you changed the database name or username, make sure you carry those changes forward as well:
+Next, edit `settings.py` (likely `code/<projectname>/<projectname>/settings.py`) and paste the following in place of the existing `DATABASES` section, using the user password set above.
+Carry any database name or username settings forward as well:

     DATABASES = {
         'default': {